tsunami416604/azure-docs.hu-hu/articles/data-factory/create-shared-self-hosted-integration-runtime-powershell.md

 - **Azure-előfizetés**.
 Ha nem rendelkezik Azure-előfizetéssel, [hozzon létre egy ingyenes fiókot](https://azure.microsoft.com/free/) a feladatok megkezdése előtt.

 - **Azure PowerShell**.
-Kövesse a következő témakör utasításait: [Install Azure PowerShell for Windows with PowerShellGet](https://docs.microsoft.com/powershell/azure/install-az-ps).
-A PowerShell használatával parancsfájlt futtathat egy olyan saját üzemeltetésű integrációs modul létrehozásához, amely más adatgyárakkal is megosztható.
+Follow the instructions in [Install Azure PowerShell on Windows with PowerShellGet](https://docs.microsoft.com/powershell/azure/install-az-ps).
+You use PowerShell to run a script to create a self-hosted integration runtime that can be shared with other data factories.

 > [!NOTE]
-> Azon Azure-régiók listáját, amelyekben a Data Factory jelenleg elérhető, válassza ki azokat a régiókat, amelyek érdeklik a [régiókban elérhető termékeken](https://azure.microsoft.com/global-infrastructure/services/?products=data-factory).
+> For a list of Azure regions in which Data Factory is currently available, select the regions that interest you on  [Products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=data-factory).

 ### <a name="create-a-data-factory"></a>Data factory létrehozása

 1. Indítsa el a Windows PowerShell integrált parancsfájlkezelési környezetet (ISE).

-1. Hozzon létre változókat.
-Másolja és illessze be az alábbi szkriptet.
-Cserélje le a változókat (például **SubscriptionName** és **ResourceGroupName**) a tényleges értékekkel:
+1. Create variables.
+Copy and paste the following script.
+Replace the variables, such as **SubscriptionName** and **ResourceGroupName**, with actual values:

     ```powershell
     # If input contains a PSH special character, e.g. "$", precede it with the escape character "`" like "`$".